 The first step in determining whether Dr. Teitelbaum should perform this crucial surgery is to carefully read through this website several times.
 Is this procedure right for you?
 Do you like Dr. Teitelbaum’s philosophy, training, and results?
 If so you can schedule a consultation over the phone or an in-person private consultation.
 After discussing your medical, surgical, and hormonal history, Dr. Teitelbaum will work with you to determine the exact process for your gender affirming breast augmentation surgery in Los Angeles.

-Your aesthetic goals are of primary importance in breast augmentation.
+Your aesthetic goals are of primary importance in your Los Angeles top surgery.
 You have an aesthetic vision, and concept of your body that is unique to you.
 You will find Dr. Teitelbaum easy to talk to, a warm, compassionate human being, and able to answer all of your question and concerns simply and thoroughly.
 You will find him to be brilliant, detail-oriented, and very focused on your body and your wishes.
 He is known as a straight-talker and will help you to understand the options that suit your body and your wishes.

 Dr. Teitelbaum has an innate ability to achieve aesthetic balance.
 He has studied classical painters and sculptors to gain insight on the perfect balance in the human form.
 His focus on the artistic aspects of the human body has proven to be of beneficial to his trans patients.
 Your body will be in the hands of an artist – and one of the most sought after plastic surgeons in Los Angeles and beyond.